 We will identify and agree an organisation to act as the appropriate body in accordance with the guidance and will notify them of the appointment of the ECT.
 The appropriate body, who has the main quality assurance role within the induction process, will determine a start date for induction which will be agreed with us and the ECT in advance.
-The appropriate body should provide the ECT with a named contact with whom to raise concerns that they are unable to resolve via their induction tutor (see 3.5, below), and will also notify the Teaching Regulation Agency (TRA) of the ECT's appointment.
+The appropriate body should provide the ECT with a named contact with whom to raise concerns that they are unable to resolve via their induction tutor (see 3.5, below), and will also notify the DfE's 'record inductions as an appropriate body' service of the ECT's appointment.

 The Principal will agree with the appropriate body whether or not the post that it is intended for the ECT is suitable for the purpose of induction, in order to facilitate a fair and effective assessment of the ECT against the Teachers' Standards.
-This will include ensuring that the post:
+This will include ensuring that the post is suitable and will: